William Prosser, Lord Prosser: Legal career

 Prosser became an advocate in 1962, and served as Standing Junior Counsel in Scotland for the Board of Inland Revenue (1969–1974.
 He took silk (became a Queen's Counsel) in 1974, and served as Vice Dean (1979–1983) and then Dean (1983–1986) of the Faculty of Advocates.
 In 1986, he became a Court of Session judge and served until his retirement in 2001.

 Prosser's legal work also included serving on the Scottish Committee of the Council on Tribunals, as trustee (2002–2007) for the Franco-British Council, and as President of the Franco-British Lawyers’ Society.
 He helped the University of the Highlands and Islands gain university status (2011) and served on its court.

 Arts advocacy

-Prosser served as chairman of the Scottish Historic Buildings Trust from 1988 to 1998 where he contributed to saving buildings such as Lady Cathcart House, Ayr; Strathleven House, Dumbartonshire; Auchinleck House, Ayrshire and Law's Close, Kirkcaldy.
+Prosser served as chairman of the Scottish Historic Buildings Trust from 1988 to 1998 where he contributed to saving buildings such as Lady Cathcart House, Ayr; Strathleven House, Dunbartonshire; Auchinleck House, Ayrshire and Law's Close, Kirkcaldy.
 He was also chairman of the Royal Fine Art Commission for Scotland (1990–1995), the Royal Lyceum Theatre (chairman, '87-92), the Scottish Architectural Education Trust (1994–2007), and the Sir Walter Scott Club (1993–1996).